 Organic traffic, as a standard, is unpaid (not pay-per-click or other types of advertising), and is the traffic channel companies work hard to increase through SEO and content marketing.
 Reviewing your organic traffic will give you better insight into your website visibility, where you can target opportunities and discover areas you may have neglected over time.
-Luckily, there are a variety of ways in which a company can increase their organic search.
+Luckily, there are a variety of ways in which a company can increase its organic search.

 The Power of SEO to Drive Organic Traffic

 How many times have you heard the phrase, “Google it”?
-That’s the answer to almost every question in these days.
+That’s the answer to almost every question these days.
 Don’t know the answer to a question or need to find a product or service in your area, look it up online.

 Search Engine Optimization (SEO) is a primary driver of organic traffic.
 You don’t always have to get on the first page of searches, particularly if you are in a highly competitive industry.
 It’s about delivering quality, consistent content that targets those highly competitive keywords that are optimized for search.

-To stay competitive, develop a list of long tail keywords.
+To stay competitive, develop a list of long-tail keywords.
 Spreading out these two-three word phrases supplements the power of your overall SEO strategy, targeting niche areas within your offerings.
-Stay on top of your data analytics and evaluate your high ranking pages to identify new SEO opportunities.
+Stay on top of your data analytics and evaluate your high-ranking pages to identify new SEO opportunities.
 Look at the keywords on the page and build content, including blogs and social media posts, and then monitor your subsequent organic traffic.